Glasslands Gallery: Closure

-After the sudden closure of neighboring venue 285 KENT in early 2014, as well as the announcement that Glasslands’ building neighbor Death By Audio would also be closing, rumors circulated in the press that Vice Media had its eye on the whole of the warehouse complex that contained Glasslands for its new headquarters.
-Press accounts reported that the print magazine turned-conglomerate received a large tax incentive from the State of New York to remain in New York City.
-Glasslands announced on October 21 that New Year’s Eve 2014 would be its last night of operation.
+After the sudden closure of the neighboring venue 285 KENT in early 2014, as well as the announcement that Glasslands’ building neighbor Death By Audio would also be closing, rumors circulated in the press that Vice Media had its eye on the whole of the warehouse complex that contained Glasslands for its new headquarters.
+Press accounts reported that the print magazine turned conglomerate received a large tax incentive from the State of New York to remain in New York City.
+Glasslands announced on October 21 that New Year's Eve 2014 would be its last night of operation.

-While neither Glasslands nor Vice publicly stated the exact reason for the venue’s closure, the announcement resulted in an outcry against the media company, with many alleging that it was cannibalizing the alternative culture that allowed it to flourish.
+While neither Glasslands nor Vice publicly stated the exact reason for the venue's closure, the announcement resulted in an outcry against the media company, with many alleging that it was cannibalizing the alternative culture that allowed it to flourish.
 Others chalked it up to the inevitable onset of gentrification, pointing out that the landmark Domino Sugar Refinery across the street from Glasslands was being demolished to make way for luxury condo high-rises.
 Columns and features on the closing were published in The New York Times, Billboard, Paper Magazine, Gawker, Gothamist, The Fader and other outlets.

 In its final weeks of operation, Glasslands harkened back to its art gallery roots, bringing in Collective Craft NYC to install works by visual artists Jillian Siegel, Courtney McKenna, Grant Guilliams, Ashley Blanton and more.
-Annalise Yuri Murphy, a projection artist, created a mapped visual installation projecting all the Glasslands Posters from opening to close.
+Annalise Yuri Murphy, a projection artist, created a mapped visual installation projecting all the Glasslands Posters from opening to closing.
 Glasslands bartenders Luiza Kurzyna and Zachary Clausen also contributed new pieces, as did James Devito of Anamanaguchi and Kengo “Peelander Yellow” Hioki of Peelander-Z.

-On December 15, 2014, Glasslands announced its final event “Lastlands” for New Year’s Eve, and when tickets went on sale two days later they sold out instantly.
-The show’s line-up – DIIV, Sky Ferreira, Smith Westerns and Beverly – was not revealed until doors opened for the event.
+On December 15, 2014, Glasslands announced its final event “Lastlands” for New Year's Eve, and when tickets went on sale two days later they sold out instantly.
+The show's line-up – DIIV, Sky Ferreira, Smith Westerns, and Beverly – was not revealed until doors opened for the event.
 Recapping the night, Jen Carlson wrote, “RIP Glasslands.
 RIP Williamsburg.
 RIP Brooklyn.
 Etc.”